French fries: Name and etymology

-In the United States and most of Canada, the term french fries, sometimes capitalised as French fries, or shortened to fries, refers to all dishes of fried elongated pieces of potatoes. in shape and size may have names such as curly fries, shoestring fries, etc.
+In the United States and most of Canada, the term French fries or French fried potatoes (also written as french fries or French-fried potatoes), or shortened to fries, refers to all dishes of fried elongated pieces of potatoes. in shape and size may have names such as curly fries, shoestring fries, etc.

 In Great Britain, Australia, South Africa, Ireland and New Zealand, the term chips is generally used, being a popular dish in most Commonwealth countries.
-However, the term french fries or skinny fries is used for thinly cut fried potatoes which are different from the more traditional thick cut chips.
+However, the term French fries or skinny fries is used for thinly cut fried potatoes which are distinguished from the more traditional thick cut chips.

 In the US or Canada, these more thickly-cut chips might be called steak fries, depending on the shape, while the word chips is more often used in North America to refer to potato chips, commonly known in the UK, Ireland and South Africa as crisps.
 In Australia and New Zealand, chips are often referred to as hot chips to distinguish them from potato chips, although the type of 'chip' is often implied through context.

 Thomas Jefferson had "potatoes served in the French manner" at a White House dinner in 1802.
-The expression "french fried potatoes" first occurred in print in English in the 1856 work Cookery for Maids of All Work by Eliza Warren: "French Fried Potatoes. – Cut new potatoes in thin slices, put them in boiling fat, and a little salt; fry both sides of a light golden brown colour; drain."
+The expression "French fried potatoes" first occurred in print in English in the 1856 work Cookery for Maids of All Work by Eliza Warren: "French Fried Potatoes. – Cut new potatoes in thin slices, put them in boiling fat, and a little salt; fry both sides of a light golden brown colour; drain."
 This account referred to thin, shallow-fried slices of potato.
 It is not clear where or when the now familiar deep-fried batons or fingers of potato were first prepared.
-In the early 20th century, the term "french fried" was being used in the sense of "deep-fried" for foods like onion rings or chicken.
+In the early 20th century, the term "French fried" was used in the sense of "deep-fried" for foods like onion rings or chicken.

-One story about the name "french fries" claims that when the American Expeditionary Forces arrived in Belgium during World War I, they assumed that chips were a French dish because French was spoken in the Belgian Army.
-But the name existed long before that in English, and the popularity of the term did not increase for decades after 1917.
-The term was in use in the United States as early as 1886.
+The term was in use in the United States as early as 1880.
 An 1899 item in Good Housekeeping specifically references Kitchen Economy in France: "The perfection of French fries is due chiefly to the fact that plenty of fat is used."
+One legend about the name "French fries" claims that when the American Expeditionary Forces arrived in Belgium during World War I, they assumed that chips were a French dish because French was spoken in the Belgian Army.
+But the name was used long before that in English, even in the U.S. Army, and the popularity of the term did not increase for decades after 1917.